Coming with family

 In addition to having your personal numbers and being a part of the Swedish health care system, it is important to look into any other insurance cover that you may need, such as property insurance, extra insurance for children, car insurance, etc.

-- Read more about health insurance for Lund University students
+- About health insurance for Lund University students

-- Read more on the Swedish Tax Office website about registering in the Swedish Population Register and receiving your personal number
+- Registering in the Swedish Population Register and receiving your personal number on the Swedish Tax Office website

-- A helpful guide to personal numbers and Swedish identity cards can also be found on the Lund International Citizen Hub website
+- A helpful guide to personal numbers and Swedish identity cards on the Lund International Citizen Hub website

 If you are admitted to studies that last a shorter time than one year